gdalle/DifferentiationInterface.jl/docs/src/overview.md

     # mistakenly keep working with grad_in: NOT OK
     ```
     Note that we don't guarantee `grad_out` will have the same type as `grad_in`.
+    Its type can even depend on the choice of backend.

 ## Second order

-Second-order differentiation is also supported, with the following operators:
+Second-order differentiation is also supported.
+You can either pick a single backend to do all the work, or combine an "outer" backend with an "inner" backend using the [`SecondOrder`](@ref) struct, like so: `SecondOrder(outer, inner)`.

+The available operators are similar to first-order ones:

 | operator                    | input  `x`      | output   `y` | result type      | result shape             |
 | --------------------------- | --------------- | ------------ | ---------------- | ------------------------ |